imalitavakoli/learn-es6/README.md

 class Employee extends Person {
   constructor(fname, lname, name = 'no name') {
-    // NOTE: In a derived class(extended class), you must call super() before
+    // In a derived class(extended class), you must call super() before
     // you can use 'this' keyword to define a property. e.g. this.name.
 Also
     // if we don't use super() we get ReferenceError when we're trying to
     // initialize the sub class.